Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Introduction

-In this paper, we propose the assignment-rerouting-ordering (aro) algorithm to overcome the aforementioned drawbacks of typical assignment-based reconfiguration algorithms.
-The aro algorithm uses an assignment algorithm to determine which atoms to move to which traps and then updates the resulting sequence of moves using a rerouting subroutine and an ordering subroutine.
+In this paper, we propose the assignment-rerouting-ordering (aro) algorithm to overcome the aforementioned drawbacks.
+Similar to typical assignment-based reconfiguration algorithms, the aro algorithm uses an assignment algorithm to determine which atoms to move to which traps; however, the aro algorithm then updates the resulting sequence of moves using two novel subroutines, which are our main contributions: a rerouting subroutine and an ordering subroutine.
 The rerouting subroutine attempts to reroute the path of each move to reduce the number of displaced atoms, whereas the ordering subroutine orders the sequence of moves to guarantee that each atom is displaced at most once~(Fig.~\ref{fig:intro}).
 Both subroutines might thus modify the sequence of moves without increasing the total number of displacement operations.
 Hence, besides possibly achieving a reduction in the number of transfer operations, the aro algorithm exactly minimizes both the number of displacement operations and the number of transfer operations per displaced atom.
-The resulting reduction in the total number of control operations results in the aro algorithm outperforming both a typical assignment-based algorithm and the 3-approx algorithm, as well as our recently introduced redistribution-reconfiguration (red-rec) algorithm~\cite{Cimring2022}, at solving atom reconfiguration problems both in the absence and in the presence of loss.
+The resulting reduction in the total number of control operations allows the aro algorithm to outperform a typical assignment-based algorithm, the 3-approx algorithm, as well as our recently introduced redistribution-reconfiguration (red-rec) algorithm~\cite{Cimring2023}, at solving atom reconfiguration problems both in the absence and in the presence of loss.

+More generally, we are motivated by the goal of improving the performance of atom reconfiguration algorithms ``from the ground up'' by building upon exact and approximation algorithms for which provable analytical guarantees exist, e.g., within the framework of combinatorial optimization and graph theory.
+This approach is complementary to operationally-driven approaches that build upon intuition and operational constraints to formulate heuristic algorithms~\cite{Barredo2016, Barredo2018, Schymik2020, Sheng2021, Mamee2021, Ebadi2021, Tao2022, Sheng2022, Cimring2023,Tian2023}.